 You will have more ideas

-This is barely scratching the surface of the range of ideas you could come up with for the activities that could be incorporated into the step-by-step instructions for a learning journey.
-And of course, it’s not just you.
+This is barely scratching the surface of the range of ideas you could come up with for the activities that could be incorporated into the step-by-step instructions for a learning workflow.
+And of course, it’s not just you who should think about this.
 It makes sense to get the different stakeholders involved in the ideation phase.

 Think about how you can expand your ideation phase to get a rich set of ideas to choose from as you start to prototype a learning journey.

 Think about your satnav.
-There are three critical success factors:
+There are four critical success factors:

 - You know your destination